Godavari Parulekar

 Godavari Parulekar (14 August 1907 – 8 October 1996) was a freedom fighter, writer, and social activist.
 She was influenced by Marxist and Communist ideologies and spent her life fighting for the farmers and working class.
 She was married to Shamrao Parulekar, another freedom fighter and activist with the same ideologies.

 Early life

-Godavari Parulekar (then Gokhale) was born on 14 August 1907 in Pune.
+Godavari Gokhale was born on 14 August 1907 in Pune.
 Her father Laxmanrao Gokhale was a renowned lawyer.
 She received a good education, since she was born in a well-to-do family.
 She graduated from Fergusson College and then studied law, becoming the first woman law graduate in Maharashtra.

 Start of Activism

 In her college years Godavari became involved in the student movement against the British.
 She participated in individual Satyagrahas and was imprisoned for that in 1932.
 This did not go with her moderate family, who was comfortable with the British rule.
 She left the house and decided to join social service in Mumbai.

 Godavari joined the Servants of India Society.
 She was the first female life member.
 In 1937 she organized a literacy campaign in Maharashtra.
 In 1938 she unionized the domestic workers as a part of the working class.
 In 1938-39 she organized the farmers in Thane district of Maharashtra.

 She was imprisoned many times by the British for her work.
 During this time she met her husband Shamrao Parulekar.
 He was also a member of Servants of India and was running protests in the same area.
 Godavari married Shamrao Parulekar in 1939.